RPSGT Handbook

 Scheduling a Test Center Appointment

 Pearson VUE generates an email exam confirmation notice within 24 hours of scheduling an appointment.
-If an email confirmation notice is not received within 24 hours of scheduling with Pearson VUE candidates should look in their trash or quarantine folders before contacting Pearson VUE to investigate.
+If an email confirmation notice is not received within 24 hours of scheduling with Pearson VUE, candidates should look in their trash or spam folders before contacting Pearson VUE to investigate.

 Canceling an Examination With Refund